 10. Book with airlines that are launching new routes with seats to fill

-Travellers should always keep an eye on new airline launches and new routes, to see if there is a flash sale.
-Budget carriers regularly add new routes to destinations and travellers can take advantage of seats that need filling.
+Travelers should always keep an eye on new airline launches and new routes, to see if there is a flash sale.
+Budget carriers regularly add new routes to destinations and travelers can take advantage of seats that need filling.
 For example, Ryanair recently launched 13 new routes to its winter schedule and had a flash flight sale to celebrate.

 Low rates are often snapped up quickly, so sign up for airline newsletters and deal sites like HolidayPirates (opens in new tab), to be the first to jump on cheap flight deals.

 Use Skyscanner’s ‘Everywhere’ option if you are looking for some travel inspiration and to save money on flights.
 Select this option from the drop-down list and Skyscanner will display a list of possible destinations, showing the cheapest place first.
 Use this tool to bag a bargain to a destination you might not have even considered before.

 Suffice to say, this tip is for the more adventurous traveler who is open-minded about where they go but is a great way to find the best cheap places to travel in 2023.
 Before booking, ensure you check out any travel advisories attached to that location.

 With travel prices soaring, it's tempting to opt for the cheapest airfares possible to save money.
 However, you need to be aware of additional fees, surcharges and extras when booking low-cost flights, as these can soon add up.